 - Beauty and the Beast Live on Stage

 - Festival of the Fantasy Parade at Magic Kingdom

 - Disney’s Art of Animation Resort Review

 - Disney’s Riviera Resort Review

-If you do take the time to see the Beauty and the Beast Sing-Along let me know your thoughts in the comments below.
+If you take the time to see the Beauty and the Beast Sing-Along, let me know your thoughts in the comments below.